Canada hails Facebook ban on far-right figures

 "In Canada, when it comes to hate speech, when it comes to inciting violence, those are things that we don't accept out on the street corner - we shouldn't accept them on platforms either," Minister of Democratic Institutions Karina Gould added.

-Facebook bans individuals and organizations involved in terrorist activity, organised hate, mass or serial murder, human trafficking, organised violence and criminal activity.
+Facebook bans individuals and organisations involved in terrorist activity, organised hate, mass or serial murder, human trafficking, organised violence and criminal activity.
+AFP

-"Individuals and organisations who spread hate, attack, or call for the exclusion of others on the basis of who they are have no place on Facebook," the platform said in a statement sent to media.

-"That's why we have a policy on dangerous individuals and organisations, which states that we do not allow those who are engaged in offline 'organised hate' to have a presence on Facebook."